TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

 <blockquote class="blockquote">
 I've learned that <strong>rational questions are ineffective for motivating resistant people</strong>. <br>
-Instead I've found that <strong>irrational questions actually motivate people better</strong>.
+Instead, I've found that <strong>irrational questions actually motivate people better</strong>.
 </blockquote>

 <br>

 ## 8. Focus on Roots of Motivation instead of Blaming

 Your daughter is about to have a test tomorrow, but she's procrastinating so she might fail.
 You ask her: "On scale 1 to 10, how confident do you feel you'll make the test?"

 "I guess 4", she replies.